-We're trying to answer the question, how does a person get saved?
-And the answer we're seeing is that it's all a work of God, from start to finish.
+Alright, so what does this have to do with our question?
+How does a person get saved?
+And the answer we're seeing is that it's a work of God, from beginning to end.

 We were dead, deluded, and doomed, but God made us alive with Christ, raised us up with Christ, and seated us with Christ on His throne in heaven.

-Okay, so God did it all.
-But for what reason would God do that?
-We're given the answer in verse 7, "...in order that in the coming ages he might show the incomparable riches of his grace, expressed in his kindness to us in Christ Jesus."
+God did it all.
+Which raises the question, "Why?
+Why would God do this for undeserving sinners like us?"
+And verse 7 gives us the answer, "...so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus."
 There's the reason.